 The Vaisala Indigo500 series transmitters are host devices for Vaisala Indigo-compatible, stand-alone smart probes.
 The Indigo500 series include multi-functional Indigo520 transmitter and Indigo510 transmitter with basic features.

 Watch a video on how to calibrate your hydrogen peroxide probe with the Vaisala HMK15 calibration kit and Insight software.

 As part of Vaisala's R&D team, Enni ensures quality and reliability by testing hardware from prototype to finished product.
 Tests include environmental, mechanical and measurement performance.
 With a specialty in probes in the Indigo family, Enni works with numerous measurement parameters, including carbon dioxide, vaporized hydrogen peroxide, humidity, and dew point.
 Enni holds a M.Sc. in Automation and Electrical Engineering from Aalto University.

-As a Senior Scientist at Vaisala, Hannu Sairanen specializes in humidity measurement and applications, including humidity metrology.
+As a Principal Scientist at Vaisala, Hannu Sairanen specializes in humidity measurement and applications, including humidity metrology.
 He has over 10 years' experience in humidity metrology, humidity measurements, and humidity-dependent processes with many publications based on his work in those areas.
 Hannu holds a doctorate from Aalto University in Finland, with a major in applied thermodynamics.